frconor-ebook/meditations/_posts/2025-02-25-a-cup-of-cold-water.md

 We are generally impressed by the big gesture, by unusual things of the kind that attract everyone\'s attention.
-But God is moved by little details filled with love---a cup of cold water---which are within the radius of action of everyone, even small children.
+But God is moved by little details filled with love---\"a cup of cold water"---which are within the radius of action of everyone, even small children.

 Of course, He\'s also moved by happenings that we consider to be very